 - II.
-Adjunct Contract Request Process: See Appendix L, Chairs can find the appropriate forms on the COB shared drive. - III.
-Adjunct Load Restrictions: Course loads for adjuncts vary by term and semester; however, HR regulations specify that an adjunct instructor can teach no more than 12 credit hours per 16 week semester. - III.
+Adjunct Contract Request Process: See Appendix B, Chairs will find the appropriate forms on the COB shared drive. - III.
+Adjunct Load Restrictions: Course loads for adjuncts vary by term and semester; however, HR regulations specify that an adjunct instructor can teach no more than 12 credit hours per 16 week semester - IV.
 Adjunct Pay Scale: The rate for courses is \$2,400 for the first 10 courses and then \$2,700 for the eleventh one and on, but only for courses that start in the upcoming session and not if the 11th and the 10th are in the same quarter/semester.
 Online courses with fewer than five students will be prorated to \$540.00 per student (for three credit hour courses).
 If enrollment changes after the date this contract is issued, compensation will be increased or decreased based on enrollment at census date.
-This is subject to change. - IV.
-Advising: All full-time undergraduate faculty are faculty advisors and will have a number of students assigned to them.
-It is expected that faculty will meet with these students during the spring semester each year to assure the students are taking the correct courses and are on track for a timely graduation. - V. Communities of Practice: See Section III item I; also see COB Blackboard CAFÉ (if you do not have access please contact Ms. Emily Carpenter) - VI.
+This scale is subject to change.

+- V. Advising: All full-time undergraduate faculty are faculty advisors and will have a number of students assigned to them.
+It is expected that faculty will meet with these students during the spring semester each year to assure the students are taking the correct courses and are on track for a timely graduation. - VI.
+Communities of Practice: See Section III item I; also see COB Blackboard Community of Practice (formerly CAFÉ) (if you do not have access please contact the Administrative Assistant to the office of the Dean). - VII.
 Course Development/Design/Redesign: Faculty members may design a course after signing a contract and performing the duties required by the College and the University.
 From time to time, courses require revision (redesign).
 See Addendum A, which explains the expectations for course design/redesign and Addendum B, which covers the Confidentiality and Non-Disclosure policy.
-See Appendix E.

-1. Procedure for Proposing and Approving a New Course (face-to-face/online): In consultation with the Chair and the Dean, the faculty may propose a new course, or may be asked to design a new course.

-The approval process includes ensuring that the courses are aligned to program specific needs and ACBSP standards, i.e. CPCs and customized rubrics mapped to learning outcomes.
-The registrar is also included in this process, as are appropriate University policy committees.

-- 2. The new course prospectus is developed by the subject matter expert (SME) after conferring with the Chair (after CoB approval at College-wide meeting). - 3.
-Prospectus is peer reviewed before being presented for first approval at the CoB meeting. - 4.
-The professor (SME) will obtain the COB approval (BPC).
-For undergraduate courses, the Chair will communicate with the professor once approved. - 5.
-For MBA courses, the Chair, or designee, will then present the prospectus to CIPPC for approval. - 6.
-Once approved, the prospectus becomes the document for a class offered by COB.
-The registrar will create the course number and make it available to students for the term indicated after the syllabus is created. - 7.
-Syllabus for the class is created based on the approved course prospectus and following the protocol for course design. - 8.
-Course book information will be relayed to the bookstore for purchasing. eBooks and electronic resources are encouraged. - 9.
-No alterations to the syllabi can be made without express permission from the Chair and Dean. - 10.
-If a faculty (SME) member is requested to create an online equivalent for an existing face-to-face class, the chair must fill out a Faculty Proposal for Online Course form, sign and submit it to the dean for initial approval.
-A specific IDT template must be used to conform the syllabus to COB and CUC standards for delivery of online courses.
-The form can be obtained from the Graduate Academic Operations Manager.
+See Appendix E. - Procedure for Proposing and Approving a New Course (face-to-face/online): In consultation with the Chair and the Dean, the faculty may propose a new course, or may be asked to design a new course.
+The approval process includes ensuring that the courses are aligned to program-specific needs and ACBSP standards, i.e. CPCs and customized rubrics mapped to learning outcomes.
+The registrar's office is included in this process, as are appropriate University policy committees. - 2.
+The new course prospectus is developed by the subject matter expert (SME) after conferring with the Chair and then sent for approval by the COB Leadership Team. - 3.
+The SME working with the Chair will obtain approval from the College's Policy committee (BPC). - 4.
+Once approved, the prospectus becomes the official document that guides syllabus design.
+The registrar will create the course number and make it available to students for the term indicated after the syllabus is created. - 5.
+Syllabus for the class is created based on the approved course prospectus and following the protocol for course design. - 6.
+Course book information will be relayed to the bookstore for purchasing. eBooks and electronic resources are encouraged. - 7.
+No alterations to the syllabi can be made without express permission from the Chair and Dean. - 8.
+All courses are developed for online and f2f delivery.
+A specific IDT template must be used to conform the syllabus to COB and CUC standards for delivery of online, f2f or hybrid courses.
+IDT has a special Blackboard Sandbox for SMEs to use.
+SMEs should first confer with their respective Chair prior to beginning course design or revision.

-VII.
+VIII.
 Faculty Duties beyond Teaching Loads